djangopackages/djangopackages/docs/introduction.md

 Django Packages is a directory of Django apps, utilities, frameworks, and packages.

 Django Packages stores information on fetched packages and provides easy comparison tools for them.
-Public APIs include PyPI, Github, and BitBucket.
+Public APIs include PyPI, GitHub, and BitBucket.

 ## The Django Packages Website